Houston Grandparents’ Rights Lawyer

 Grandparents frequently play an essential role in the development and parenting of their grandchildren, and the relationship and bond between them is not erased by the actions of the parents even when they are divorced or by some means are denied legal access to the child.
 In such situations, it can be difficult for a grandparent to assert their rights when the custodial parent is resistant to visitation.
 In such a situation, it may be in your best interests to seek the assistance of a skilled legal professional.

 At Holmes, Diggs & Sadler, our legal team is committed to providing effective and efficient representation for grandparents seeking to have their rights protected after a divorce affects their family and will work diligently to help you find a resolution to any custody or visitation issue you are dealing with.
-To learn more about your rights and legal options, call our family law attorneys today at (713) 802-1777.
+To learn more about your rights and legal options, call our Houston divorce attorneys today at (713) 802-1777.

 Why You Need a Lawyer

 Although a grandparent is often a very important member of a child’s life, it can be difficult for a grandparent to obtain the same rights a parent might have when it comes to custody or visitation.
 Even if a child would be in better hands under the custody of a grandparent than a parent, it can be a long and complicated process to prove this in court.
 A grandparent will need to prove that gaining visitation or custody rights is in their grandchild’s best interest, and they may be up against resistance from one or both parents, who tend to take priority.
 Clearly, this can be a stressful and uncertain situation, and trials and negotiations can drag on for a long time.
 Hiring a trustworthy lawyer who is experienced in cases involving grandparents’ rights to visitation or custody is an important step to placing a child in a happier, and sometimes safer, situation.

 Why Choose Us?